Jcooob/Jcooob/README.md

 <h1>¡Hi there, I'm Jacob! 👋</h1>

 <h3> I use Rejcob as nickname across social medias 🤠</h3>

 <br />

+Welcome to my GitHub profile!
+Here you will find some information about me, some of my projects and the tecnologies that I work with.

 <h2> Who am I? 🤔</h2>
 <p >
-  I'm a fullStack developer with a strong focus on JavaScript.
-Welcome to my GitHub profile!
-Here you will find some information about me, some of my projects and the tecnologies that I work with.
+  I am a full stack developer focused on JavaScript.
+I am passionate about topics related to the universe and its exploration, and I also love everything related to technology.
+I am a fan of pizza, cats, and video games.
 </p>

 <h2 >Tecnologies that I use 💻</h2>